jmservera/WebStencilsDemos/README.md

 ![WebStencils screenshot](.github/images/WebStencils-Screenshot.png)

 Embarcadero official WebStencils demo repository.
+Note that you will need RAD Studio (with Delphi or C++Builder) 12.2 or higher to compile the demos.

 ## Sample Projects included